 In 1947 Thomas was awarded a Traveling Scholarship from the Society of Authors.
 He took his family to Italy, and while in Florence, he wrote In Country Sleep, and Other Poems (Dent, 1952), which includes his most famous poem, “Do not go gentle into that good night.”
 When they returned to Oxfordshire, Thomas began work on three film scripts for Gainsborough Films.
 The company soon went bankrupt, but Thomas’s scripts, “Me and My Bike,” “Rebecca’s Daughters,” and “The Beach at Falesa,” were made into films.
 They were later collected in Dylan Thomas: The Filmscripts (JM Dent & Sons, 1995).

 In January 1950, at the age of thirty-five, Thomas visited America for the first time.
 His reading tours of the United States, which did much to popularize the poetry reading as a new medium for the art, are famous and notorious.
 Thomas was the archetypal Romantic poet of the popular American imagination—he was theatrical, engaged in roaring disputes in public, and read his work aloud with tremendous depth of feeling.

-Thomas toured America four times, with his last public engagement taking place at the City College of New York.
+Thomas toured the U.S. four times, with his last public engagement taking place at the City College of New York.
 A few days later, he collapsed in the Chelsea Hotel after a long drinking bout at the White Horse Tavern.
-On November 9, 1953, he died at St. Vincent’s Hospital in New York City at the age of thirty-nine.
+On November 9, 1953, Thomas died at St. Vincent’s Hospital in New York City at the age of thirty-nine.
 He had become a legendary figure, both for his work and the boisterousness of his life.
-He was buried in Laugharne, and almost thirty years later, a plaque to Dylan was unveiled in the Poet's Corner of Westminster Abbey.
+He was buried in Laugharne, and almost thirty years later, a plaque to Dylan was unveiled in the Poets’ Corner of Westminster Abbey.